September 17, 2025

 Physics engines can be parallelized at different levels.
 For game-focused engines where fast real-time simulation of single, complex environments is a priority, you may have per-object parallelization.
 On the other hand, for robot learning scenarios, multi-scene parallelization will probably dominate your training time cost much more than any optimization of a single scene.
 Additionally, parallelization may be handled on CPU or GPU.
 To support GPU, the physics engine might use lower level frameworks like Taichi or Warp to abstract kernel code (native GPU code can be painful to write).

 Beyond rigid bodies, you may be interested in simulating soft deformable objects and fluids, or even temperature, electromagnetics, etc. Also, you may want your rigid objects to be able to interact with your soft objects and vice versa.
-Beware that anything soft will generally be much, much slower than rigid body simulation, so doing something like reinforcement learning with soft objects may not be very feasible.
+There are several different ways to represent and simulate soft objects, but generally anything soft will be much, much slower than rigid body simulation.
+Remember, supporting soft objects means implementing the dynamics, collision, and constraint solving steps specific to the soft body representation/algorithm.

 What I'm going to call a simulator is the platform/infrastructure built on top of the physics engine, kind of like all the frosting and toppings on a cake.